Series: Madison Cruz Mystery #5

 “I’m doing great, thank you.
 And you?
 I’ve heard your acting has really taken off since you graduated.”

-Embarrassed, Madison shot a glance down at her scanty grocery cart of food items.
+Embarrassed, Madison shot a glance at the scanty provisions in her cart.
 “Uh, yeah.
 It’s…hot and cold, you know.
 Always looking for more work.”
-She pulled a can of soup out of her cart, searching the shelf for the place she could put it back.
+She pulled a can of soup out of her cart, searching the shelf for a place she could put it back.